 - may only be useful up to 35lbs (and just remember, the AAP doesn’t even recommend putting your child in a seat until 1 year of age or 40lbs).

 - you need to be a strong rider and comfortable carrying your child upfront… there’s a greater tip-over risk and a head-on crash would clearly be more dangerous

 - may be harder to steer with the child in front

 - your knees may hit the seat as you ride

 - more difficult to put on due to 3 different possible mounting locations: Frame, seat post, handlebars

 Additional Options to Take a Child With You When You Ride Your E-Bike

 Trailer– Many parents and grandparents opt for a trailer that attaches to the rear of an e-bike.
 A trailer is great for kids ages 1 to 6 and usually up to 40 lbs, although you can also get a double trailer, and some convert into strollers.

 This is a comfortable way to ride but has its downfalls.
 Because the kids sit low to the ground and behind you, it’ll be harder to have a conversation.
-Also, they’re closer to car exhaust and aren’t as visible, so I wouldn’t recommend using these in lots of traffic.
-But, they’re perfect for a bike path!
+Also, they’re closer to car exhaust and aren’t as visible, so I wouldn’t recommend using these in traffic.
+But, they are popular on bike paths!